Amazon DynamoDB Connector Example¶

 What you'll build¶

-Given below is a sample scenario that demonstrates how to work with the Amazon DynamoDB Connector and how to perform various table
+Given below is a sample scenario that demonstrates how to work with the Amazon DynamoDB Connector and how to perform various table and items operations with Amazon DynamoDB.

 This example explains how to use Amazon DynamoDB Connector to: